Any time you sincerely want to make a change, the first thing you must do is to raise your standards.

 If in doubt, follow a simple formula: expect more from yourself each time, and you will get more out of yourself each time.
 And if you don’t, then take a step back, reflect on what worked and what didn’t, then make some adjustments, and move forward once again.

 Sometimes to move your life forward you will need to take risks.
-At times things might just be progressing a little too slowly for your liking.
-You’ve raised your standards, however they are just not high enough to make a significant difference to your life.
+At times things might just be progressing a little too slowly to your liking.
+You’ve raised your standards, however, they are just not high enough to make a significant difference in your life.
 In such instances, take a chance on yourself and shoot for the stars.

 Don’t Make Comparisons